likhith5697/likhith5697/README.md

-# Hi there, I'm Likhith Sasank Uppalapati Venkata 👋
+# Hi there, I'm Likhith 👋

 I'm a software engineer passionate about Data engineering, full-stack development, cloud infrastructure, and building scalable, production-grade applications.
 I enjoy writing clean, efficient code and strive to architect systems that are resilient, maintainable, and future-ready.